vietbuiminh/force-academic-mk/_pages/research.md

     btn_label: "Read More"
     btn_class: "btn--inverse"
 ---
-<br><br>I address my research questions using a number of approaches, including remote sensing, laboratory experimentation, field measurements, and geochronology (optically stimulated luminescence and <sup>10</sup>Be cosmogenic nuclide dating).<br><br><i>Please feel free to click through each project to learn more about what I'm working on.</i>
+**I address my research questions using a number of approaches, including remote sensing, laboratory experimentation, field measurements, and geochronology (optically stimulated luminescence and <sup>10</sup>Be cosmogenic nuclide dating).**<br><br><i>Please feel free to click through each project to learn more about what I'm working on.</i>

 {%include feature_row%}